-The colours can be confusing, when weed or bird fouling occurs, and recognizing the colour of the buoy as yellow signifies north or west and a black buoy as south or east, while identifying the top mark positively, ensures that no fouling confuses the issue.
+The colours of the cardinal buoys can be hard to identify when weed or bird fouling occurs, and recognizing the colour of the buoy as yellow signifies north or west and a black buoy as south or east, while identifying the top mark positively, ensures that no fouling confuses the issue.

-Three additional types of mark in the IALA systems are the:
+Three additional types of channel markers and buoys and meanings in the IALA system are the:

 An isolated danger can be a rock or a sunken boat.
 The marker has horizontal black and red bands and two black spheres on top.

 A [ safe water mark ] is used for mid-channel or landfall marks.
-It indicates safe water all around the position.
+It means that there is safe water all around the position.
 The safe water mark is a spherical buoy, or a pillar or spar, with vertical red and white stripes and with a red ball on top.

 [ Special Marks ] which zone off recreational areas, such as water ski areas are yellow and may have an X-shaped top mark or any shape preventing them being confused with a navigational mark.
 They are not primarily intended to assist in marine navigation and where cones, cans, or spheres are used, they show the side on which to pass.